-Typically, TP, FP, and FN rates are determined by randomly validating video segments; however, due to relatively small Bull Trout populations in the Chowade River and Cypress Creek, we used a multi-step validation process to maximize validation efficiency.
-First, we performed a targeted validation of all counter up and down records to determine the number of TPs and FPs.
+Typically, TP, FP, and FN rates are determined by randomly validating video segments; however, due to relatively small Bull Trout populations in the Chowade River and Cypress Creek, we used a multi-step validation process to maximize efficiency.
+First, we performed targeted validation of all counter up and down records to determine the number of TPs and FPs.
 Each counter record was validated by watching the corresponding video data 30 seconds before to 30 seconds after the counter record.
-We then performed additional random validation to estimate a FN rate, which was expanded to the full study period to estimate the total number of FNs.
-From 2016 to 2019, we validated ~15% of video data during random validation.
-Since 2020, we decreased our validation effort to ~10% (~67% of previous validation efforts) but increased the proportion of night video being validated.
-The resulting protocol decreased validation time but maintained a similar number of total records validated, resulting in minimal impacts to estimation precision (Putt et al. 2021).
+We then performed additional random validation to estimate a FN rate, which was expanded to the full study period to estimate total FNs.
+Total random validation was approximately 10% of the video record, with a higher relative proportion of night video being validated (most Bull Trout movements occur at night).